Rush Limbaugh, the Excellence in Broadcasting Network, a program that meets and surpasses all audience expectations on a daily basis.

 Come on.

-You know, I I'm I'm not why he's saying it, but just the the the you know what at times not only are we we we're we act afraid of our own shadow, but then that we can turn around and become the most vain, arrogant people in the world projecting our way of doing things on everybody.
+You know, I know why he's saying it, but just the, you know, at times, not only are we, we, we're, we act afraid of our own shadow, but then we can turn around and become the most vain, arrogant people in the world projecting our way of doing things on everybody.

-If the Iraqis, who are a bunch of Islamists, don't conduct an education the way we do, then we get upset and we feel bad.
+If the Iraqis, who are a bunch of Islamists, don't conduct an education the way we do, then we get upset and we feel how dare they embarrass us.

 It's their country.